Efficiently Processing Joins and Grouped Aggregations on GPUs

-He et al.~\cite{He22-tensor-runtime} implemented the sort- and hash-based joins using tensor operations in their Tensor Query Processor (TQP).
+He et al.~\cite{He22-tensor-runtime} implemented the sort- and hash-based joins using tensor operations.
 Hu et al.~\cite{Hu22-tcudb} converted joins to matrix multiplications, which can then be computed efficiently using the Tensor Core Units.
-However, the main focus of these efforts is not on joins but on building a complete query engine, and hence they do not optimize the join operator.
 Sun et al.~\cite{sun23-mmjoin} showed that both tensor-based joins have worse performance than cuDF and the partitioned hash join from~\cite{sioulas19-partitioned-radix-join}.
-The joins proposed in this paper outperform the latter, thus justifying the choice of baselines we have made.
-Different from all previous methods, Doraiswamy et al.~\cite{Doraiswamy23-graphicsjoin} leverage the graphics pipeline architecture instead of CUDA programming to implement a hardware-agnostic join.
-However, this work, alongside all previous work listed above, only optimizes for the narrow joins without considering materialization cost, which takes up the majority of the join execution time, as shown in the introduction.
+A variety of other join implementations have been proposed and studied for older GPUs~\cite{he08-relationaljoin}, multi-way joins~\cite{Lai21-multiwayjoins}, CPU-GPU co-processing~\cite{he13-coprocessing, sioulas19-partitioned-radix-join}, out-of-memory cases~\cite{Rui17-fastequijoin,sioulas19-partitioned-radix-join,Kaldewey12-revisitjoin}, multi-GPUs~\cite{Rui20-multigpujoin,Paul21-multigpujoin,thostrup-gpu-rdma-join}, fast interconnects~\cite{Lutz22-tritonjoin,Lutz20-nonpartitionedjoin}, or as part of a GPU-based query engines~\cite{Bress14-cogadb,He09-gdb,Shanbhag20-crystal,cudf}.